sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 (Note: I still feel kinda bad about the way my last retreat went down with the housing snafu etc. I probably need to let go of that.)

 Okay, how will I make the decision to let go of this for now?
 I feel like I've taken in too much how-to-write material without writing anything to a finished state.
 Let's evaluate and maybe bring it up with Sasha.

+## 2019.01.21
+(Where is my 2016 NaNo?
+The one with the chase scenes?
+I should still have the machine I used to write it...unless it was UMG?
+Still, I think I got everything off of there.
+Hmmmmmm....)

+What is the current state of things?

+I'm feeling really excited to work on other projects--especially poems and zines.
+I am eager to start sharing my writing again and the novel is so so so so far from sharing level.

+The book itself is about 44,915 words long--way shorter than I thought, because I forgot that I had been counting all the extra stuff/meta stuff in there.
+So, I am pretty dang good at writing stuff that *doesn't* go in the novel.
+That said, there are a lot of missing scenes.
+Goal here is to get to 100,00 words or so (eventually--not right now)

+What is the remaining work to do?

+a) There are some serious structural issues (e.g. ye olde Fungus vs Song debate)

+b) Any given scene probably needs to be fleshed out.

+c) Lots of re-writing and making things better on the sentence and paragraph level.

+Talking to Paul, I realized that in some ways I just need to get more scenes on paper.
+Fill in the holes of totally missing story and then I can come back to it later and start to really solve things.
+He pointed out that it would be good not to lose what I know about the book right now, even though I'm sick of it and feel way way too close to the story as it is.
+Just stop trying to solve the structural issues until the next draft.

+I also feel a backlog of writing about writing in my head, stuff I'm struggling to apply to this story and so it just feels like it's always growing in my head.
+And I have the Beating the Story book to finish, plus K recommended that Story Genius book.
+I'm learning too much and not practicing enough.

+I'm thinking this is the plan:

+This week, work on the novel and get these scenes written:

+Fi in the Well seeing the pink energy in some of the Delvers Pale man meeting the murderer
+Hx helping the Pale Man with the radio
+Lo learns about early Delver (pre-Delver, really) history and the fungus being implanted in the tree Lo seeing the evidence of a schism she believes is related to the fungus situation.
+Then finalize the manuscript--make sure each scene is in an order, and maybe consolidate it into one document so I can just print it out for next time.

+While planning my February retreat, if I feel like I'm fresh enough to work on the novel, I'll try to finish the Beating the Story book so I can use it to analyze the manuscript.
+If I feel interested sooner than that I can pick it up.
+Same with Story Genius.

+My goal with this session was to have something that was like a novel, even if it was terrible.
+I am pretty much there.

+My goal for the next draft will be determined when I'm reading it, but for now I suspect that it will be to fix any serious plot/structural concerns--or to put the novel away for another lifetime so I can start fresh.

+I may* try writing short stories in the mean time.
+I don't know.
+I would like to write a book worth shopping around, eventually.
+That is still a goal.
+It doesn't feel natural to me at all, but the wanting does.
+I have always wanted to write a novel, because I love novels so much.
+Short stories I don't give a fuck about but if they make it so I can write novels, let's do this.

+I'd like to have this done by January 31.
+And then I will reconsider the novel no later than March, though it could be sooner.

+(Even now when I have some extra time to work on the novel, my mind is like NOOOO DON'T I HATES IT PRECIOUS DON'T OPEN STOOOOOP which I think is a clear sign that it's been too long and too little reward.
+Need to quit while I don't completely hate this book so I can get happy again about it.)

+Okay once I got writing that was actually really fun and exciting.
+GEE WHAT A SURPRISE WRITING IS THE FUN PART AND AGONIZING IS NOT.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling